DevCisse/DevCisse/README.md

 ### - 🌱 I’m a Fullstack Developer with high focus on Microsoft Technologies  ...
 - 🌱 I'm currently learning Xamarin and Microsoft Azure ...

-- 🤔 I’m will do whatever it takes
+- 🤔 I will do whatever it takes

 - 📫 How to reach me: https://twitter.com/DevCisse
 - ⚡ Fun fact: ...
 I'm a polyglot